mbutler808/Zool719-covid19/hawaii_seir_model/README.md

 4/19/2021  This paper does a good job incorporating vaccine info and loss of vaccine immunity into an SEIR model. https://aip.scitation.org/doi/pdf/10.1063/1.5054525  And this one: https://pdxscholar.library.pdx.edu/cgi/viewcontent.cgi?article=1909&context=honorstheses
 -Randi

+### 04/14/2021 to 4/20/2020

+I spent some time trying to integrate the estimates at the end of each point as starting values for the next time point and I found some interesting things
+1) It works fairly well for time points t1 to t3
+2) For t4 and t5 it begins to fall apart.
+It looks like the input starting values from the previous time estimates starts the model on an exponential down slope implying that the majority of the populatoin was already infected
+3) I havent found a good way to carry R objects into C, so I manually put in the starting values from the previous run